PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 16:11:57
+Last updated: 2024-04-02 16:13:01
-Random Quote: Action is the foundational key to all success. - Pablo Picasso
+Random Quote: It's better to be a lion for a day than a sheep all your life. - Elizabeth Kenny